– Sunderland Event–

 Grace Initiative in Bogotá, Colombia

-To celebrate the opening of Grace Initiative in Bogotá, we are holding a special reception featuring a world renown expert in psycho-social healing: Dr. Richard F. Mollica.
+To celebrate the opening of Grace Initiative in Bogotá, Grace Initiative held a special reception featuring a world renown expert in psycho-social healing: Dr. Richard F. Mollica.
 Dr. Mollica will discuss: Healing the Invisible Wounds of the Past: “in a cruel and violent world, there is hope – we can do more than survive- we can find strength and healing no matter what we have experienced.”

 Our mission in Colombia is to support reconciliation through Centers for Social Transformation and Economic Empowerment.
 We see agriculture as a healing mechanism, providing a path for responsible consumption, community decision-making, sustainable farming, and income alternatives to life beyond conflict.
 To this end, Vermont’s community centered agriculture and decision-making have special resonance for Colombia’s path for healing and peace-building.